smtiitm/Fastspeech2_HS/README.md

 The directory paths are Relative. ( But if needed, Make changes to **text_preprocess_for_inference.py** and **inference.py** file, Update folder/file paths wherever required.)

 **Please give language/gender in small cases and sample text between quotes.
+Adjust output speed using the alpha parameter (higher for slow voiced output and vice versa).
 Output argument is optional; the provide name will be used for the output file.**

 Use the inference file to synthesize speech from text inputs:
 ```shell